michaeldelago/cl-opentelemetry-proto/README.markdown

 This project depends on [qitab/cl-protobufs](https://github.com/qitab/cl-protobufs) for working with the OpenTelemetry data model and formats.

-In the code for this project, the generated lisp source for the OpenTelemetry data types is included, but the `qitab/cl-protobufs` project itself is not included.

 As cl-protobufs is not in quicklisp, you'll need to make sure it's available to your local lisp environment:

 ```bash